RobMink/BabyBeltPro/documentation/Calculate_max_build_height.md

 ## 🧮 Solving for Max Height

 **Preface:**
-The height of your bed affects the total usable Y-axis range of your printer.
+The height of your bed affects the total usable build_height range of your printer.

 Once your bed is leveled and your Y-offset is properly configured: